1. Career Advice

 • An example script for negotiating over the phone

-9 Great tips for negotiating a salary over the phone
+9 Tips for negotiating a salary over the phone

-If you’ve reached this point, you’ve probably already studied the company and the job you’re negotiating for.
-But don’t forget to investigate salary ranges in the overall market and at the target company to thoroughly understand the economics of the industry.
-This not only includes salaries and monetary compensation but also non-monetary compensation like vacation time, healthcare, daycare, training, etc. You should take into consideration the geography and the cost of living.
-This has become more important with remote work because most companies base their pay ranges on where the company or worker is located.
+Be sure to investigate salary ranges in the overall market and at the target company to thoroughly understand the economics of the industry.
+This not only includes base salaries and monetary compensation but also non-monetary compensation.
+You should also take into consideration the geography and cost of living as most companies base their pay ranges on where the company or worker is located.

-Never jump right into talking about money until you understand all the other compensation and benefits.
-Ask for details about insurance, bonuses, remote work, perks, and any other things they may have to offer.
-Once you know the full scope of what you’ll be getting, then you’re ready to talk about salary or the base monetary compensation.
+Never jump into talking about money until you understand the full compensation package.
+Ask for details about insurance, bonuses, perks, and other benefits.
+Once you know the full scope of what you’ll be getting, then you’re ready to negotiate.
 Also keep in mind that you can negotiate anything, not just the salary.
 All compensation and benefits are on the table.

 3. Be polite, positive, and respectful

 Always be professional and show respect to anyone you’re dealing with.
 It’s okay to express gratitude for the opportunity and their willingness to negotiate.
 Maintain a cheerful and positive attitude throughout the negotiations.
-Being gloomy or cynical won’t help at all.
 Let them know you're completely open to the discussion and would like to make a deal.

 4. Know your value